Culture of England: Theatre

 During the second wave of Restoration comedy in the 1690s, the "softer" comedies of William Congreve and John Vanbrugh set out to appeal to more socially diverse audience with a strong middle-class element, as well as to female spectators.
 The comic focus shifts from young lovers outwitting the older generation to the vicissitudes of marital relations.
 In Congreve's Love for Love (1695) and The Way of the World (1700), the give-and-take set pieces of couples testing their attraction for one another have mutated into witty prenuptial debates on the eve of marriage, as in the latter's "Proviso" scene.
 Vanbrugh's The Provoked Wife (1697) has a light touch and more humanly recognisable characters, while The Relapse (1696) has been admired for its throwaway wit and the characterisation of Lord Foppington, an extravagant and affected burlesque fop with a dark side.

 As a reaction to the decadence of Charles II era productions, sentimental comedy grew in popularity.
-This genre focused on encouraging virtuous behavior by showing middle class characters overcoming a series of moral trials.
+This genre focused on encouraging virtuous behaviour by showing middle class characters overcoming a series of moral trials.
 Playwrights like Colley Cibber and Richard Steele believed that humans were inherently good but capable of being led astray.
 Through plays such as The Conscious Lovers and Love's Last Shift they strove to appeal to an audience's noble sentiments so that viewers could be reformed.
 The Restoration spectacular hit the London public stage in the late 17th-century Restoration period, enthralling audiences with action, music, dance, moveable scenery, baroque illusionistic painting, gorgeous costumes, and special effects such as trapdoor tricks, "flying" actors, and fireworks.

-Today there are a variety of theaters in London's West End.
+Today there are a variety of theatres in London's West End.
 Andrew Lloyd Webber dominated the West End for many years; his musicals also conquered Broadway and were made into films.
 The prestigious Royal Shakespeare Company operates out of Shakespeare's hometown of Stratford-upon-Avon and performs primarily, but not exclusively, his works.
 Important modern playwrights are Alan Ayckbourn, John Osborne, Harold Pinter, Tom Stoppard and Arnold Wesker.